Issues

 Education

-After 8 years of the Martinez administration’s assault on public education, our school system needs to be fixed.
-Every year we lose more high-quality teachers and deprive our kids of the opportunities of a world-class education.
-My mother sacrificed so that I could have the opportunity of a good education, and I want my children to have all and more of the opportunities I’ve had.
+My mother sacrificed so that I could have the opportunity of a good education, and I want my children - and your children - to have all and more of the opportunities I’ve had.
 The problems with our education system are clear, and the solutions are simple.
 Here’s how we do it:

 • Early childhood education helps provide our children with a lifetime of opportunities.
 The evidence shows that investments in early childhood education pay for themselves—with interest—even decades later.
 We need to use the Land Grant Permanent Fund for its intended purpose—education—to provide high-quality early childhood education, building a foundation for all New Mexican children.